Support, Wellbeing & Enrichment

 Capital 6 has a comprehensive network of support available to students as they progress; there is always someone to help.

 All students are attached to a Learning Adviser (LA) group that meets every tutor time.
 The Learning Adviser is responsible for monitoring students’ overall progress through weekly 1:1 sessions and target setting days.
 LAs are the first point of contact for parents/carers.
-We have a Capital 6 Lead for pastoral matters such as attendance and behaviour, with a Capital 6 Lead for academic progress, overseeing students independent study and academic development.
+Our Head of Capital 6 oversees academic progress, including students' independent study, homework and academic development.
+We have a Capital 6 Lead for pastoral matters such as attendance, behaviour and student well-being.

 In addition, our Capital 6 Student Support Officer is responsible for supporting students with their studies, as well as managing the needs of students who face challenging circumstances or other barriers to learning.
 We work closely with the Academy’s Psychology Service should our students need further support during their sixth form studies.
 Our Capital 6 Coordinator oversees careers education for the sixth form; working alongside our impartial careers advisor.
 Each student has a personalised schedule of careers guidance to help them make the decisions about their next steps after Capital 6.